 Does The Court Usually Grant Motions To Amend?

 The short answer is no. If the court thinks that your amendments are not fair to the defendant, they will deny your motion.
 If the defendant files a motion to dismiss the complaint and the court thinks it is not fair to you, they will deny their motion.
 The earlier you file your amended complaint, the more likely it is that the court grants your request.

 To amend a complaint you don’t need another summons.
 You do not even have to pay an additional fee.
 As long as the amended complaint filing follows all the rules, you should be good to go.

-To amend a complaint, you have to draft a new one and add what you believe to be missing or deleting what the court asked you to.
+To amend a complaint, you have to draft a new one and add what you believe to be missing or delete what the court asked you to.